ucdavis/ecs132/Blog.md

 **April 14, 1820:**

 I must again emphasize the **UTMOST** importance of close cooperation with your teammates.
 If one of your teammates contacts you, you should reply right away, acknowledging receipt of the message.
+Give the sender an estimate as to when you can address his/her points.
 As I said in class, in someone turns out to be unreliable as a teammate, I will have to put that person into a 1-student team, i.e. by him/herself.

 **April 14, 1740:**